Inhomogeneous bond percolation on square, triangular and hexagonal lattices: Proof of Theorem Proof of Theorem 1.3

 \end{prop}

-\begin{proof}[Proof of Proposition \ref{horizontal_RSW_triangle_to_square}] Let $\bp$ satisfy the hypothesis of the proposition.
-The idea is to consider repeated applications of the transformation $\Su \comp \Td$ to an open horizontal crossing of a box in the triangular part of a mixed lattice.
-The interface moves upwards, and the crossing may `drift' upwards at each step.
+\begin{pf*}{Proof of Proposition \ref{horizontalRSWtriangletosquare}} Let $\bp$ satisfy the hypothesis of the proposition.
+The idea is to consider repeated applications of the transformation $\Su\comp\Td$ to an open horizontal crossing of a box in the triangular part of a mixed lattice.
+The interface moves upward, and the crossing may ``drift'' upward at each step.
 A new technique is required to control the rate of this drift.
 This will be achieved by bounding the vertical displacement of the path by a certain growth process.

 We partition the plane into vertical columns